-So, what did I like about it?
+So, what did I like about Demon Hunter?

-I have read a couple of books by Rachel Medhurst before; I find her writing style easy to read, her plots well paced and her characters engaging.
+I have read a couple of books by Rachel Medhurst before.
+I find her writing style easy to read, her plots well-paced and her characters engaging.

 The prologue tells us how Trygger was tasked with his mission from Freya; to kill the Fallen Ones who are living on earth.
 There are 200 of them that Trygger has to find and dispatch before he himself can die and his soul join the gods in Valhalla as a heroic warrior.
-Trygger is an immortal Viking warrior who has serious social issues; all he wants, is to complete his mission the way he wants to do it.
-He is stubborn and used to getting his own way, I’ve got to confess and say so far Trygger isn’t an alpha male that gets my girl parts all tingly but I still enjoyed the story.
+Trygger is an immortal Viking warrior who has serious social issues.
+All he wants, is to complete his mission the way he wants to do it.
+He is stubborn and used to getting his own way.
+I’ve got to confess and say Trygger isn’t an alpha male that gets my girl parts all tingly but I still enjoyed the story.

-Jack is definitely a man-whore but he’s also a lovable rogue too with a sense of humour that I appreciate, he made me smile a lot throughout the book.
-Although Chloe comes across as innocent, meek and mild, there is definitely more to her than meets the eye, she’s intelligent, resourceful, has a nice dry sense of humour and has gumption (those who have read my reviews before will know how much I love that in fictional female characters) and I liked it when her training was mentioned, showing that she put in the time and energy to improve.
+Jack is definitely a man-whore but he’s also a lovable rogue too with a sense of humour that I appreciate.
+He made me smile a lot throughout the book.
+Although Chloe comes across as innocent, meek and mild, there is definitely more to her than meets the eye.
+She’s intelligent, resourceful, has a nice dry sense of humour and has gumption (those who have read my reviews before will know how much I love that in fictional female characters) and I liked it when her training was mentioned, showing that she put in the time and energy to improve.

-So, ummm, was there anything I disliked about it?
+So, um, was there anything I disliked about it?

-Ok, so here’s where I have to be honest; although I did really enjoy this book there were few niggles with some of the scenes and characters that took the shine off for me.
+Ok, so here’s where I have to be honest.
+Although I did really enjoy this book there were few niggles with some of the scenes and characters that took the shine off for me.

 So the main one is I’m not sure if I like our hero, Trygger.
-During this book he didn’t exhibit any of the traits (actions or thoughts) that I like in my broody kickass alpha type heroes and although this book is written from his perspective (in the first person) the inner dialogue that we did get didn’t help me much to understand or like him better.
+During this book he didn’t exhibit any of the traits (actions or thoughts) that I like in my broody kickass alpha-type heroes and although this book is written from his perspective (in the first person) the inner dialogue that we did get didn’t help me much to understand or like him better.
 However, I am hoping that as the series progresses, he will become my alpha wet dream hero.
 Lol!

 So, basically what I’m saying is…

 I really liked this book; it’s a great start to new urban fantasy series.
 I liked that Ms Medhurst used Norse mythology as a base for her tale, it’s got a good mix of personalities in our main cast of characters, the plot was nicely paced with a good balance of mystery and action that was not only intriguing but kept me guessing.
-I have already bought the next book Lightening Seeker and can’t wait to see what happens next.
+I have already bought the next book and can’t wait to see what happens next.

 Due to the nature of some of the scene and language used I’d recommend this book to adults who are not offended by content of this nature who are fans of urban fantasy action adventures with story-lines edging towards the darker side.